 Maybe your contractor found a better-paying job, or maybe they just aren’t willing to work with you anymore.
 Whatever the reason, when your contractor leaves, your project will be weeks behind schedule.
 So, if you were hoping to spend the summer swimming in your new pool, you have no other choice but to change your plans.

 The solution?
 Let your contractor sign an iron-clad contract that states that they should complete the work within the schedule, or else they’ll have to pay specific penalties.
 If you’ve obtained a property management service, ask their in-house attorney to help prepare a contract that will tie the contractor to the job.

 You should expect to spend more than your initial estimate.
 A small kitchen can cost you around $4,000 to remodel, while a luxury kitchen can cost as much as $50,000.
 As a rule of thumb, you should add 20% to your budget for unexpected expenses.
 So, if your initial estimate is $10,000, you should expect to spend $12,000 on your home improvement project.

 What’s important is that you don’t go over budget.
 This means not making a spur-of-the-moment decision.
+If you’re on a tight budget you can go for rental investment services but you need to have proper investment planning before you start the project.
 Here’s what you should do:

 - Don’t make changes in the middle of the project.
 Let’s say your contractor already laid down the ceramic tiles, but you don’t like the way it looks, so you replace them with hardwood floors.
 For reference, ceramic tiles cost around $1.5 to $5 per square foot, while hardwood costs $15 per square foot.
 That’s a lot of time and money wasted.